Here’s a question as old as money itself: how han you buy something when you don't have the cash in hand?

 A credit score is a number creditors use to determine their level of risk in lending money to you.
 In other words, the score enables lenders to predict your likelihood of staying current on payments and your ability to pay off the debt.

 Credit scores are typically viewed in ranges, with the classifications being excellent, good, fair, poor, and bad.
-While some people worry about having the "perfect" credit score, all you really have to worry about is landing in a desirable credit scoring range, such as excellent or good.

 A fair credit score is usually in the mid- to high 600's, with 700 and above leading you to "good" and "excellent."
 If you're below 620, you may have more trouble obtaining new credit or, if you do obtain new credit, it may come with a brutally high interest rate.